-• Lower the risk of some health conditions.
+· Lower the risk of some health conditions.

-1 Watch what your child drinks.
+Watch what you drink.

-Juice, soft drinks (such as ginger ale, cola, Sprite[®]), iced tea and sports drinks have lots of sugar and very little to no nutrition.
+Juice, soft drinks (such as ginger ale, cola, Sprite®), iced tea, and sports drinks have lots of sugar and very little to no nutrition.
 Some have as much as 5 to 9 teaspoons (25 to 45 mL) of sugar per serving.